-- 1. Sound financial management: principles of economy, efficiency and effectiveness, including a lean and cost-efficient structure that keeps administrative and management costs to a minimum [as per MGA Art.
-7]. - 2.
-Pan-European character. - 3.
+- 1. Sound financial management: principles of economy, efficiency and effectiveness, including a lean and cost-efficient structure that keeps administrative and management costs to a minimum [as per PA Article 7]. - 2.
+Pan-European character (for multi-beneficiary projects). - 3.
 Clear separation between KIC staff delivering management and operational functions (so that staff advising the activities are not the ones ultimately making the decision to stop them). - 4.
 Risk management. - 5.
 Management adhering to anti-fraud guidelines.
-KIC has a whistle-blower policy. - 6.
+KIC has a whistle-blowing policy. - 6.
 KIC employs the four-eyes-principle for all transactions and decisions above an agreed threshold. - 7.
 Training on understanding audit requirements and interacting with auditors.